 2

-Students must register for 3 or 6 credits the first semester enrolled in EDUC 999.
-Once students reach the 12 required dissertation credits, they must register for at least 1 credit thereafter until all work has been completed including the semester in which the degree is conferred.
+Students must register for minimum of 3 credits the first semester enrolled in EDUC 999.
+They must register for at least 1 credit thereafter until all work has been completed including the semester in which the degree is conferred.

 PhD without Concentration

-All students are required to create electronic portfolios to define academic and professional goals; formulate specific plans to achieve those goals through coursework, research experiences, and field-based activities; demonstrate growth in understanding the specializations and how knowledge in them is advanced through inquiry; synthesize and reflect upon the process and results of learning activities; modify goals and plans as needed based on academic and reflective self-evaluation as well as feedback from the student's Program Advisory Committee and demonstrate readiness to proceed to the dissertation phase of the program.
+All students are required to create digital portfolios to define their academic and professional goals; formulate specific plans to achieve those goals through coursework, research experiences, and experiential learning; demonstrate growth in understanding their chosen field and how knowledge is advanced through inquiry; synthesize and reflect upon the process and results of research; modify goals and plans as needed based on academic and reflective self-evaluation as well as feedback from the student's Program Advisory Committee, and demonstrate readiness to proceed to the dissertation phase of the program.

-The first portfolio review must be completed when 18 credits have been completed or before the end of the third semester.
+The first portfolio review must be completed no later than the end of the third semester.
 The second portfolio review must be scheduled at the completion of 36 credit hours.
 When students complete the coursework phase of the program, a final meeting is held with the Program Advisory Committee.
 This meeting is the context for conducting the comprehensive portfolio assessment, a formal evaluation of a student's readiness to proceed to the dissertation phase of the program which is analogous to the traditional doctoral comprehensive exam.

 Program Advisory Committee

-Students choose a program advisory committee of three George Mason University faculty members prior to the end of their second semester.
+Students choose a program advisory committee of three current George Mason University faculty members who are affiliated with the PhD in Education Program prior to the end of their second semester.
 This committee is chaired by a graduate faculty member with the PhD in Education Program who is affiliated with the student’s primary specialization.
 One member must represent the student's secondary specialization.
 The major functions of this committee include assessing the student's goals, interests and academic needs, approving the program of study, monitoring the student's progress through the program and evaluating the student's three portfolio reviews.

 Primary Specialization